DordStream/DordStream-/README.md

-                              ABSTRACT
-This research titled ‘Dord Stream’ aims to show the alternative procedure and of course a newly developed simple process for front-end developer to work as full-stack developer.
-This research has been worked on in order to make what has been seemingly difficult easy.
-Therefore, this research has been able to develop html-like tag (dshtml) and SQL query (Javascript) that can help front-end developer create a web application through the software.
-Arguably, the creation, building and development of web application is a taxing exercise.
-However, this research introduces another less-difficult procedure in the creation of web application.

-Aims and Objectives
-This section explicates the aims and objective of the research which is to make or allow front-end developer to work as full-stack developer.

-Methodology
-This section expounds the methodology deployed in the creation of the software.

-1. Development of Content Management System (CMS) Software (DordStream).
-2. Introduction of DordStream Html (Dshtml) on the CMS.
-3. Introduction of Structured Query language (SQL) on the CMS

-Results / Findings
-This section shows the result and /or findings of the research.
-1. That a software that can be used to develop desire web application

 Introduction to DordStream

-Dordstream is a free and open source content management system software written in Asp.net and paired with MSSQL server.
+Dordstream is a free and open source content management system software written in C# and paired with MSSQL server.
+DordSream is a content management system software that:
+(1)	Allow to perform database operation through Javascript (Introduced SQL Query).
+(2)	Allow to develop blog and website with Html Document (Intoduced Dshtml Tag).
+(3)	Allow to develop web software.

-DordSream is a CMS designed software which also server as translator i.e. translate Dshtml DordStream is a Template based CMS software which the website or web application has to be developed in the template design structure and installed for usage.
+DordStream is a Template based CMS software I.e. The website or blog or web software has to be developed in template design structure and installed for usage.

 DordStream has the following features
 1. It allows multi user website or web application or blog.
 2. It is template-based.